ircv3/ircv3-specifications/extensions/chghost-3.2.md

 Servers SHOULD additionally send the `CHGHOST` message to the client whose user or host has changed if the client supports the `chghost` capability.

-When the capability is not enabled for other clients who share channels with or monitor the changed client, servers SHOULD send messages to simulate the client reconnecting.
-This allows clients to keep their user state up to date.
-For shared channels, the simulated events SHOULD include appropriate `QUIT`, `JOIN` and MODE commands, to restore membership and user channel modes.
-For monitored clients, the events SHOULD include appropriate `RPL_MONOFFLINE` and `RPL_MONONLINE` numerics.

 When the server sends a `CHGHOST` message to a client, it MUST defer doing so until both successful `NICK` and `USER` commands have been received by the server.
 The server MAY choose to defer it until after registration is